2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.

+# 2026-06-29

+My plan ran out so I coded manually.
+I can still do it.
+The problem I found was trying to deploy an S3 bucket with the naming convention that prevents typo-squatting turned up another error and I don't know how it happened.
+My AWS CLI version was somehow locked to an old version and wasn't updating and I did not realize it.
+I figured it out when Google AI mode (which I used for some commands since I ran out of Anthropic resources, suggested a bucket command and it wasn't working.
+After going around in circles turns out it is only suppored in a more recent version of the AWS CLI.
+The Anthropic models never told me this.
+I had to get a few commands to clear caches and such to get everything up to date.
+HMMMMMM.....

+I did some manual review of the code (not enough) and found a boatload of variables that never got updated the way I told the Anthropic models to do it and was causing errors.
+Fix some of it.
+I still write better code than an AI model in terms of brevity and accuracy and aethetics.
+But AI is definitly faster at preventing typos and syntax errors or at least it fixes all that by the time I see it and gets the job done faster.

+While testing I found more problems with renaming breaking menus because it's not accurately renaming all files and values.
+This is where a relational database might help but allowing the model to see all the data in XML is probably helping it understand the structure and fix things faster I'm guessing.
+But anyway, now I need to get the model up and running because it will be much faster to fix all that way.

+# 2026-06-28

+What happened to 6/28?
+IDK.
+I worked.

 # 2026-06-27

 OMG I fix one problem and go back to fix data in another projecct and now that project is broken.
 WTH.
 AI is really terrible about maintaining a proper architecture.
 I had it insert some XML data and now the edit functionality for environemtns is broken.
 Again.